almperr/SonarRangeFinder/README.md

 - contains all the functions to create the LCD drive

 **SonarRangeFinder/ECET309_Lab10&11/Sources/functions.c**
-- This file contains functions that drive the sonar module to send/receive a pulse, use ECT to time echo, and display data on the LCD
+- this file contains functions that drive the sonar module to send/receive a pulse, use ECT to time echo, and display data on the LCD